- UPDATED March 2026

-Trust & Transparency: My Commitment to You
+Trust & Transparency: Our Commitment to You

-My commitment is simple:
+Our commitment is simple:

 Behind every article is a clear editorial process designed to keep information accurate, balanced, and genuinely useful.
-In the sections that follow, I’ll walk you through how each piece of content is researched, reviewed, and validated before it reaches you.
+In the sections that follow, we’ll walk you through how each piece of content is researched, reviewed, and validated before it reaches you.

-Evidence First: My Guiding Principle
+Evidence First: Our Guiding Principle

 Independent Expert Review